dhershman1/phone-fns/README.md

 // Output: (444) 333-2222

 // Long Distance
-format('1124443332222', 'CCC + (AAA)-LLL.NNNN', 'longDistance'); // <-- Notice we have to make sure to tell the module we want a long distance rule ran
+format('1124443332222', 'CCC + (AAA)-LLL.NNNN', true); // <-- Notice we have to make sure to tell the module we it is long distance
 // Output: 112 + (444)-333.2222

 // Extensions